Dr. Doni Wilson discusses inflammation, how it affects you when you have an MTHFR mutation, and how to recover without medication.

-If you would like to learn more, I’m offering a one-time, live, online class on November 9th, 2017, to help people like you who want to understand their genes a bit better, and to help you make a plan for how to address MTHFR and other genes in your genetic report.
+If you would like to learn more, I’m offering a live, online class to help people like you who want to understand their genes a bit better, and to help you make a plan for how to address MTHFR and other genes in your genetic report.
 You can sign up for that class here.
 This is a rare opportunity to get input from an experienced naturopathic doctor about your case – and to work with a group of people with similar goals – at a low cost.

 Or if you would prefer to work with me one-on-one, click here for information about my consultation and testing package.

 There are ways to feel better, so I encourage you to invest in your health.
 You’re worth it!